The 8 Best Places You Have To Visit In Greece This Year

 There are also spectacular beaches like Balos, a blue lagoon in Chania, the exotic Elafonisos with white and pink sand, Seitan Limania, Ierapetra and the Palm forest of Vai in Lassithi prefecture.
 These are just a few of the many beaches worth visiting.

 And here comes the food!
 Crete is the home of the Mediterranean diet.
 Its culinary tradition is based on simple goods coming from mother Earth, like extra virgin olive oil, raw artichokes, herbs and cheese.
 Do not leave without trying dakos (a salad with rusks, tomatoes, olive oil and plenty of oregano) as well as raki, a traditional alcoholic beverage that you can literary find in every corner of Crete.
+From this list of best places to visit in Greece, Crete might just be our favourite!

 6. Meteora – An Otherwordly Sight